-Our New Energy Division (Wind, Solar and Battery Energy Storage Systems (BESS)) is supporting the energy transition away from fossil fuels towards one dominated by renewable energy.
+Gresham House's New Energy strategy invests in three growth technologies supporting the shift from a world powered by finite resources to a rapidly evolving new energy system: Wind, Solar and Battery Energy Storage Systems (BESS).
 The strategy aligns with national and international goals to decarbonise energy generation and supports the transition to a low-carbon economy.